Rakurai Spark Geyser

 Introduction

-Rakurai Spark Geyser is a Solana validator plugin that streams validator events to external systems using ZeroMQ.
-It acts as a lightweight forwarding layer that receives updates from the validator through the Geyser plugin interface and publishes them to downstream services such as market data systems, order management engines, or cluster infrastructure.
+Rakurai Spark Geyser is a Solana validator plugin that streams validator events to external systems via ZeroMQ.
+It serves as a lightweight forwarding layer, ingesting updates from the validator through the Geyser plugin interface and publishing structured event data (e.g., transactions, accounts, blocks, and slots) to downstream consumers for indexing, processing, and real-time analytics.

 The plugin is designed to be extremely lightweight, focusing on: